 An Artist’s Journey to Self

 I am an artist.
-But I love words.
+And I love words.

 Combined with images.
 Powerful.